Fairfield County Living Trusts Lawyers

 Having a living trust is a smart choice for managing your assets and avoiding probate.
 However, it doesn't eliminate the need for a will.
 Here's why:

-1. Assets Not in the Trust: A will covers assets not included in your living trust, ensuring they are distributed according to your wishes.
+Assets Not in the Trust: A will cover assets not included in your living trust, ensuring they are distributed according to your wishes.

-4. Executor Designation: Your will names an executor to manage assets not in the trust and handle probate matters.
+Executor Designation: You will name an executor to manage assets not in the trust and handle probate matters.

-A will complements your living trust by addressing various aspects of your estate plan, ensuring comprehensive coverage, and clarity in your wishes.
+A will complement your living trust by addressing various aspects of your estate plan, ensuring comprehensive coverage and clarity in your wishes.
 Consider consulting an estate planning attorney for expert guidance in creating both documents.

 We make it our priority to simplify the legal process and prepare the documents clients need to reflect their unique goals.
 If you would like to establish a living trust, then please speak to our full-service law firm so we can assist with creating a trust, retitling assets, and changing beneficiary designations to implement your estate plan comprehensively.

-For a consultation with Chipman Mazzucco Emerson, give us a call at (203) 902-4882 or fill out our convenient online form.
+To speak with an attorney at Chipman Mazzucco Emerson, give our Fairfield County living trusts lawyers a call at (203) 902-4882 or fill out our convenient online form.

 Delivering High-Quality Legal Services